 The ballpark is directly adjacent to the Marshall Way Arts District, which includes the Scottsdale Civic Center, the Scottsdale Center for the Arts, and the Scottsdale Museum of Contemporary Art.
 The mall between these buildings is a nice calm spot and well worth a stroll before the game.
 Right off the mall is a slew of restaurants and watering holes.

 In fact, you could spend most of the day wandering around downtown Scottsdale before and after a game.

-There are 12 other teams with spring-training venues in the Phoenix area: Chicago Cubs (Mesa), Seattle Mariners (Peoria), San Diego Padres (Peoria), Chicago White Sox (Glendale), Los Angeles Dodgers (Glendale), Cleveland Indians (Goodyear), Cincinnati Reds (Goodyear), Milwaukee Brewers (Maryvale), Los Angeles Angels of Anaheim (Tempe), Oakland Athletics (Phoenix), Texas Rangers (Surprise) and Kansas City Royals (Surprise).
-Tucson -- spring-training home of the Arizona Diamondbacks and Colorado Rockies -- is 115 miles southwest of Phoenix.
-It's not really a bad drive -- it's mostly freeway, along I-10.
+There are 14 other teams with spring-training venues in the Phoenix area: Chicago Cubs (Mesa), Seattle Mariners (Peoria), San Diego Padres (Peoria), Chicago White Sox (Glendale), Los Angeles Dodgers (Glendale), Cleveland Indians (Goodyear), Cincinnati Reds (Goodyear), Milwaukee Brewers (Maryvale), Los Angeles Angels of Anaheim (Tempe), Oakland Athletics (Phoenix), Texas Rangers (Surprise), Kansas City Royals (Surprise), Arizona Diamondbacks (Scottsdale) and Colorado Rockies (Scottsdale).

 Where to Stay: If money is no object, have I got the place for you: The Phoenician.
 It is the place for pampering and relaxation.